alexandernst/dotfiles/README.md

 dotfiles
 ========

-Those are most my dotfiles.
+Those are most of my dotfiles.